Can You Tan Through Water? Everything You Need To Know

 Can I tan while wearing sunscreen?

 Yes, you can tan while wearing sunscreen.
-The amount you tan will depend on the strength of the sunscreen you are wearing and how often you reapply the sunscreen.
+The amount of tan you get will depend on the strength of the sunscreen you are wearing and how often you reapply the sunscreen.

-It is important to note that SPF protection refers to the protection given to UVA rays, which are responsible for causing the skin to burn, and not UVB rays which cause the aging of the skin with overexposure.
+It is essential to note that SPF protection refers to the protection provided against UVA rays, which are responsible for causing skin to burn, and not UVB rays, which contribute to skin aging with prolonged exposure.

 Can I tan in the evening?